Assessment of Personality Dimensions Across Situations in Dyadic Role-Play Scenarios: Results and Analysis

-As shown in Figure \ref{fig:personality-diff}, with a p-value threshold of 0.05, we reject the null hypothesis of the two-sample KS test in favor of the alternative hypothesis when comparing all personality dimensions and stress scores across \textit{interview} and \textit{desk} scenarios.
-In contrast, we fail to reject the null hypothesis when comparing personality dimensions and stress across the first and second sessions of the \textit{interview} or \textit{desk} scenario, with the exception of agreement in the \textit{desk} scenario.
-First, this analysis shows that participants are perceived to exhibit statistically significant higher stress in the client interaction (mean stress $=$ 4.06) compared to the interview (mean stress $=$ 3.82) and validates the suitability of the UbImpressed dataset to study our research questions.
+As shown in Figure \ref{fig:personality-diff}, we reject the null hypothesis of the two-sample KS test in favor of the alternative hypothesis when comparing all personality dimensions and stress scores across \textit{interview} and \textit{desk} scenarios.
+In contrast, we fail to reject the null hypothesis in comparing personality and stress across the first and second sessions of the \textit{interview} or \textit{desk} scenario, with the exception of Agreement in the \textit{desk} scenario.
+This analysis shows that participants are perceived to exhibit significantly more stress in the client interaction ($\mu =$ 4.06) compared to the interview ($\mu =$ 3.82) and validates the suitability of the UbImpressed dataset to study our research questions.

-Overall, this analysis shows that perceived personality differs significantly between the neutral interview and stressful client interaction for the same participants (RQ1).
-In the \textit{interview} scenario, participants were perceived as more agreeable (mean $=$ 5.81 in \textit{interview} vs. 3.53 in \textit{desk}) and open (mean $=$ 4.52 in \textit{interview} vs. 4.19 in \textit{desk}), and less neurotic (mean $=$ 2.92 in \textit{interview} vs. 4.11 in \textit{desk}), which agrees with psychology studies on dimensions of situations discussed in section \ref{explain_contextual_variability}.
-These studies found that positive situations are positively correlated with agreement and openness \cite{rauthmann2014, parrigon2017caption}, which aligns with the \textit{interview} scenario that was designed to allow students to practice for future interviews and was therefore more relaxed and decontracted compared to the \textit{desk} interaction.
-This observation also aligns with the aforementioned Trait Activation Theory, which suggests that stressful situations can trigger the expression of neuroticism and make it more observable, leading to higher perceived neuroticism in the client interaction.
+Overall, this analysis shows that perceived personality differs significantly between the neutral interview and stressful client interaction for the same speaker (RQ1).
+In the \textit{interview}, participants were perceived as more agreeable ($\mu =$ 5.81 vs. 3.53) and open ($\mu =$ 4.52 vs. 4.19), and less neurotic ($\mu =$ 2.92 vs. 4.11).
+While psychological frameworks have established that personality expression varies by situation \cite{rauthmann2014, parrigon2017caption}, these studies rely on participants' retrospective self-reports of past events.
+Our results provide empirical validation that observers perceive these personality shifts from interactions.